dynamsoft-docs/document-viewer-docs/api/class/formmanager.md

 #### formFieldModified

-Triggered when the runtime properties of a form field are modified.
+Triggered when the properties of a form field are modified.

 **Callback**